Extended Set-based Tasks for Multi-task Execution and Prioritization: Simulations and Experiments

-In this final simulation performed using the kinematic robot model, we demonstrate how the proposed framework can not only handle time-varying prioritization stacks, but also allows for insertions and removals of tasks in and from a stack being executed.
+In this final simulation performed using the kinematic robot model, we demonstrate how the proposed framework can not only handle time-varying prioritization stacks, but also allows for insertions and removals of tasks, dependent and independent alike, in and from a stack being executed.
 To better illustrate the task insertion/removal capability, in this section we consider tasks of different nature, consisting in remaining within the physical joint limits and orienting the end-effector towards a desired point of interest.
 The desired end-effector position is $\sigma = [0.25,\,0.75]\tr$, the desired orientation of the end-effector is $\sigma = \pi/6$, the point to monitor is at $\sigma = [1,\,0.5]\tr$.
 The joint angle upper and lower bounds are set to $q^+ = [\pi, \, 2/3\pi,\, 2/3\pi]\tr$, $q^- = [-\pi, \, -2/3\pi,\, -2/3\pi]\tr$, respectively.
-Staying within joint limits is the highest priority task, reaching the desired position is the secondary task, and orientation and look-at-point tasks are the lowest-priority tasks.
+Staying within joint limits is the highest priority task, reaching the desired position is the secondary task, and orientation and look-at-point tasks have lowest priority.

 The simulation is divided into two parts and the switch between task stacks happens in the interval $[250,300]$ iterations.
 In the first part, the robot has to reach desired position and orientation with its end-effector while staying within joint limits.
 In the second part, a look-at-point task replaces the orientation task, thus resulting in task removal and insertion.
 The transition between the task stacks is implemented using the approach in Proposition~\ref{prop:planning_switching}.